World Languages

 NCAA

-The basic grammatical concepts of French I and II are reviewed and more advanced structures are introduced.
+The basic grammatical concepts of French IA and IB are reviewed and more advanced structures are introduced.
 Emphasis is on oral/aural skills, as well as on improving composition skills.
 The development of these skills is enhanced through the use of current periodicals, essays, and technology-enhanced multimedia instruction.
 The expectation is that the communication in the classroom (teacher-student and/or student-student) takes place primarily in French with a higher level of vocabulary building and comprehension.

 1 Credit 1.03 Weight